-Profit for the three months ended December 31, 2018 was reported at \$6,097,699 as compared to \$6,122,660 for the same period in the prior year which represents a decrease of 0.4%.
-Profit for the year ended December 31, 2018 was reported at \$25,750,696 which represents an increase of 3.7% in comparison to the \$24,821,438 for the year ended December 31, 2017.
+Net income and comprehensive income for the three months ended December 31, 2019 was reported at 6,678,983 (2018 - 6,097,699), which represents an increase of 9.5%.
+Net income and comprehensive income for the year ended December 31, 2019, was reported at 28,002,051 (2018 - 25,750,696), which represents an increase of 8.7%.

-Profit for the three months ended December 31, 2018 represented an annualized return on shareholders' equity (based on the month end average shareholders' equity in the quarter) of 8.50%.
-This return on shareholders' equity represents 656 basis points per annum over the average one-year Government of Canada Treasury bill yield of 1.94% and is well in excess of the Corporation's stated target yield objective of 400 basis points per annum over the average one-year Government of Canada Treasury bill yield.
-For the year ended December 31, 2018, the annual return on shareholders' equity (based on the month end average shareholders' equity during the year) is 9.01%, and 707 basis points over the one-year Government of Canada Treasury bill yield of 1.94%.
+Income for the quarter ended December 31, 2019 represented an annualized return on shareholders' equity (based on the month end average shareholders' equity in the quarter) of 8.51%.
+This return on shareholders' equity represents 675 basis points per annum over the average one-year Government of Canada Treasury bill yield of 1.76% and is well in excess of the Corporation's stated target yield objective of 400 basis points per annum over the average one-year Government of Canada Treasury bill yield.
+For the year ended December 31, 2019 the annual return on shareholders' equity (based on the month end average shareholders' equity during the year) is 9.09%, and 733 basis points over the one-year Government of Canada Treasury bill yield of 1.76%.
 The above return on shareholders' equity is a non-IFRS financial measure and does not have any standardized meaning prescribed by IFRS and is therefore unlikely to be comparable to similar measures presented by other issuers.
 This non-IFRS measure provides useful information to the Corporation's shareholders as it provides a measure of return generated on the Corporation's equity base.